 Admission to the Texas Tech University Health Sciences Center School of Medicine is not a right acquired by exceeding the minimum entrance requirements, but is a privilege granted to those especially qualified applicants for the purpose of providing the public with highly trained physicians dedicated to first class health care delivery.
-The Admissions Council has the responsibility of evaluating a large number of applicants for the qualities of this goal.
+The Admissions Council has the responsibility of evaluating a large number of applicants for the qualities which will best ensure the attainment of this goal.
 The academic record and the Medical College Admission Test (MCAT) provide an estimate of intellectual ability and attainment.
-The less tangible personal qualities are judged from the written comments, letters of recommendation, biographical data, and personal interviews.
+The less tangible personal qualities are judged from the written comments, letters of recommendation, biographical data, and personal interviews

-The requirements for admission to Texas Tech University Health Sciences Center School of Medicine include at least 90 credit hours of college level study in an accredited institution; however, since the traditionally high standard of medical practice requires a broad concept of human relations, maturity of judgment and a constantly increasing the fall test will still allow time for amount of scientific knowledge, the strongly recommended.
-The undergraduate student planning a career in medicine is advised to complete the minimum required courses prior to the senior year in order that the college transcript reflects a more accurate ability in the sciences when evaluated by the Admissions Committee, Because of the curriculum flexibility, there are no preferred undergraduate majors.
-Equal consideration is given to nonscience majors provided they demonstrate an aptitude for handling scientific material.
-As broad a base in follows the rules and regulations for the humanities and the social sciences as can be achieved is desirable.
+The requirements for admission to Texas Tech University Health Sciences Center School of Medicine include the MCAT and at least 90 credit hours of college level study in an accredited institution.
+Ordinarily the completion of four years of college, earning a B.S. or B.A. degree, is desirable before entrance into medical school.
+Students applying with 90 or more semester hours, but without a baccalaureate degree, are likely to be accepted only if they have academic records at least equal to or superior to those of students accepted with the baccalaureate degree.
+They must also exhibit definite evidence of maturity.

-Required pre-medical courses are: Courses
+The undergraduate student planning a career in medicine is advised to complete the minimum required courses prior to the senior year in order that the college transcript reflects a more accurate ability in the sciences when evaluated applicant to be considered. by the Admissions Committee, Because of the curriculum flexibility, there are no preferred undergraduate majors.
+Equal consideration is given to non-science majors provided they demonstrate an aptitude for handling scientific material.
+Specific course requirements have been kept at a minimum to permit maximum flexibility in selection of well-rounded students.

-General Chemistry (with lab) 2 Organic Chemistry (with lab) General Biology (with lab) 2 Physics (with lab)
+Required pre-medical courses are: Courses Semesters Inorganic Chemistry (with lab) 2 Organic Chemistry (with lab) Biology (with lab) 4 Physics (with lab)